This BBQ lentil chili recipe is gluten-free, vegan, and full of protein and fiber! Make this easy crockpot chili for a hearty, healthy meal.

 - 1/2 tsp ground mustard

-- Cook on high for three to four hours (on low for around 5 hours).
-Check halfway through cooking and mix.
-Taste halfway and add more seasoning if needed.
-Add salt and pepper the last 10 to 15 minutes of cooking.
+- Cook on high for 3-4 hours, or low for 5 hours.
+Halfway through cooking time, check for taste and add more seasoning if needed.
+Add salt and pepper during the final 10 to 15 minutes of cooking.
+If the chili seems too thick, you can add more broth at this point. *SEE NOTES

 - Method: slow cooker